 6. Invest in a quality pair of sneakers and a commuter pass.

-- Traffic is impacted by major sporting events like Red Sox games.
+- Traffic is impacted by major sporting events like Red Sox, Bruins and Celtics games.
 If you work downtown, make sure you know when games are at home so you can plan your evening commute around it.
 The sports venues are in different parts of the city, so get to know their locations and account for the major concerts and other events hosted there too.

 - Parking is extremely difficult in the downtown area, and many apartments don’t offer off-street parking.
 Be sure to apply for a resident parking permit if you plan to move to Boston with a car.

-- Download the BostonBusMap app on Android if you plan on using the bus to get around.
+- Download MBTA-endorsed apps for Apple and Android if you plan on using the bus to get around.